-Since the facility has not had a criminal case, the SIU has not come to complete an audit of the facility.
-The Auditor previously reviewed with an SIU investigator to get an understanding of the process consistent with the Department's expected investigative process.
+The one SIU investigation reviewed also supported an understanding of the process consistent with the Department's expected investigative process.
 The SIU staff described the additional training they undergo as law enforcement officers in Virginia.
+The nature of the alleged abuse and the length of time did not result in a forensic exam or collection of DNA evidence.
+The SIU Investigator confirmed other evidence collected in the course of their investigation.
 The SIU has assigned investigators to respond to criminal activity, including sexual abuse allegations at each DOC facility in the region.

 Indicator (c) Investigative staff interviewed, inmates who were part of an investigation confirmed, and investigative files reviewed supported the requirements of this indicator.
-Intelligence Unit members for CCC know how to collect evidence from a crime scene to ensure the preservation of evidence, including DNA.
+Intelligence Unit members for HCC know how to collect evidence from a crime scene to ensure the preservation of evidence, including DNA.
 They will work with the assigned Special Investigators Unit staff in criminal cases.
+The Virginia

-The Virginia DOC trains all line staff to preserve evidence, including locking of potential crime scenes and encouraging the victim not to do anything that would potentially degrade the quality of the DNA evidence.
-As noted in 115.21, forensic exams of the victim would not occur at CCC but at a local hospital with SANE-trained nurses.
+DOC trains all line staff to preserve evidence, including locking of potential crime scenes and encouraging the victim not to do anything that would potentially degrade the quality of the DNA evidence.
+As noted in 115.21, forensic exams of the victim would not occur at HCC but at a local hospital with SANE-trained nurses.
 The investigation file also confirms that the interviews of the victim, alleged perpetrator, and witness are done routinely as part of the investigation.
 The investigation policy (030.4 page 11) states, "Investigators shall gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data; shall interview alleged victims, suspected perpetrators, and witnesses; and shall review prior complaints and reports of sexual abuse involving the suspected perpetrator."
 Reviews of the investigative files support the idea that video and audio recordings are reviewed, as are interviews with the victim, alleged perpetrator, and witnesses.
-The Investigators spoke with support they looked at past behaviors/allegations as part of credibility assessments.
+The Investigators spoke with support that they look at past behaviors/allegations as part of credibility assessments.
 File reviews completed by the auditor supported the fact that the investigators consistently followed stated practice, including interviewing primary individuals identified in the case as well as both staff and inmate witnesses.
 Written statements and video reviews were also documented in the case files.
 All records are kept electronically and are siloed from others being able to see the information.
 In addition to interviews with all parties present, they will also ask for written statements.
 The Auditor was able to see these and the summary notes from the interviews.

 Indicator (d) The investigator supports SIU's ability to complete compelled interviews in criminal cases and that they would work closely with the local prosecutor on the case.
 Policy 030.4 describes the expected interactions with the prosecutorial authorities (page 11).
 "When the quality of evidence appears to support a criminal prosecution, the agency will conduct compelled interviews only after consulting with Commonwealth's Attorneys as to whether compelled interviews may be an obstacle for subsequent criminal prosecution.."
 None of the current criminal investigations required the use of compelled interviews.
-The SIU investigator spoke with previously confirmed that they will have regular contact with the local prosecutor before having a compelled interview.
+The SIU investigator spoke with confirmed that they will have regular contact with the local prosecutor before having a compelled interview.